On this page

 Mr. W. John Bennett

 John (“John”) Bennett has had a long and successful career in the Canadian financial and investment community.
 He is currently Chairman of Benvest Holdings Ltd, a family investment holding company, Chairman and principal shareholder of New Look Eyewear Inc., a public fully integrated optical retailer operating in Eastern Canada and Chairman and Co-Founder of MacKinnon, Bennett & Company, a specialized merchant bank focusing on renewable energies, energy efficiencies and related businesses.
 He has been a director of many public and private companies, is an active philanthropist and has been on the board and involved with many leading Canadian educational and charitable institutions and foundations.
 John holds an Honours Degree in History and Philosophy (1967) from SMC and also an L.L.B.
 (1970) from the University of Toronto.
 He is married to Diana Collins Bennett (SMC 1968), has three children and is a member of Ascension Parish, Westmount, Quebec.
 He and his wife’s family have had an involvement with SMC and the Basilian Fathers stretching back over 90 years.
-Mr. Bennett was named Chair by the Collegium of the University in September 2015.

 Prof. Randy Boyagoda